Business training, night planning and employees talking about corporate proposal on internet in dark office at night.

 • Deploying a proactive approach will help tax teams reduce the compliance burden throughout the year.

 Taxpayers depend on the accuracy of Forms 1099 that they receive from financial institutions to meet their own filing obligations.
-This demand has a significant influence on the taxpayer's experience with their financial organization and has implications for an organization’s brand.
+This demand has a significant influence on the taxpayer’s experience with its financial organization and has implications for an organization’s brand.

 With the 2024 information reporting and withholding season in the US safely behind us, now is a good time for tax operations teams in financial institutions to look back at their reporting and withholding processes and reflect on what went well and what could be improved for the year ahead.